-Article 21 You have the right to care

-and protection if you are adopted or in foster care.
+You have the right to special care and help if you cannot live with your parents.

 You have the right to special protection and help if you are a refugee (if you have been forced to leave your home and live in another country), as well as all the rights in this Convention.